A-Z Subject Index

 Can I get assistance with the resolution of a College-related issue?

-Yes, the Student Association's Academic Advocacy Program is dedicated to providing students with the guidance and support for academic appeals and to resolve academic issues face during the course of studies at George Brown College.
+Yes, the Student Association's Student Academic Support Program (SASP) is dedicated to providing students with the guidance and support for academic appeals and to resolve academic issues face during the course of studies at George Brown College.

 You can reach them at:

-More information can be found at Student Association Academic Advocacy
+More information can be found at the Student Association's Student Academic Support Program

 Counselling provides students with advice on College policies, procedures, rights responsibilities and also general guidance on how to resolve complaints and where inquiries should be directed.

 Bursaries, Scholarships and Awards

 What kinds of bursaries, scholarships and other financial awards are offered at George Brown?

 Through very generous contributions from individuals, organizations, and companies, George Brown College is able to offer various scholarships and awards to students.
 These are based on financial need, academic merit, and/or college/community involvement.

 Applications for awards, scholarships and bursaries are available through the Student Awards portal on STU-VIEW.